mozilla/make-valet/README.md

 1. Clone this repository via git: `git clone https://github.com/mozilla/make-valet.git`
 2. Change directory to the repository: `cd make-valet/`
+3. Install bower if not already installed: `npm install -g bower`
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Copy default config to working location: `cp env.dist .env`
+5. Copy default config to working location: `cp env.dist .env`
-5. Edit config file with your favourite text editor.
+6. Edit config file with your favourite text editor.
 See comments in config file for what each option does
-6. Run the server: `node server.js`
+7. Run the server: `node server.js`

 ### Additional configuration for localhost dev